Light Pollution

 • Glow-worm populations are reduced in artificially lit areas and their ability to communicate by ‘glowing’ is reduced.

-• Dung Beetles navigate using the moon and stars.
+• Dung beetles navigate using the moon and stars.
 Under light-polluted skies, they become disoriented and unable to find their way.

 It’s not just insects, almost every species studied shows an impact when exposed to artificial light.